curityio/mutual-tls-api-example/README.md

 ./test.sh
 ```

-## Components and Responsibilities
+## Security Workflow

+The code example enables the below steps to be easily run on a development computer:

 ### Client

-The client authenticates using the Client Credentials Grant and a Client Certiticate.
+The client authenticates using the OAuth Client Credentials Grant with a Client Certiticate credential.

 ### Authorization Server

-The Curity Identity Server presents a Mutual TLS endpoint and issues tokens that assert the client identity.
+The Curity Identity Server presents a Mutual TLS endpoint and issues tokens that include the client's public key.

 ### API Gateway